MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-personal-tab.md

 ---
 title: Extend a Teams personal tab app across Microsoft 365
-description: Update your personal app to run in Outlook and Office.
-Update manifest and TeamsJS SDK V2, amend consent security, update Azure AD app registration for SSO. ms.date: 05/24/2022 ms.topic: tutorial ms.custom: m365apps ms.localizationpriority: medium
+description: Here's how to update your personal tab app to run in Outlook and Office, in addition to Microsoft Teams. ms.date: 10/12/2022 ms.topic: tutorial ms.custom: m365apps ms.localizationpriority: medium